mtaandaodigital/3k-ventures/README.md

 3. **Theme Deployment Errors**:
    - Check for Liquid syntax errors in your theme files
    - Ensure you have the correct permissions for your Shopify store

+4. **Tailwind CSS Issues**:
+   - If Tailwind classes aren't working, make sure you've built the CSS with `npm run build`
+   - Check that the CSS files are correctly referenced in `theme.liquid`
+   - Verify that the `tailwind.config.js` file includes all your template paths in the `content` array

 ### Getting Help